dsaglam94/portfolio_no2/README.md

 - Removed the unnecessary hover effects on mobile devices
 - Improved the accesibilty

+> March 31 - 2022
+- Added Localstorage for the theme
+- Refactored JS codes

 Todos:

-- Add localStorage for theme
+- Add localStorage for theme ✅
 - Add other pages
 - Add my projects
 - Create a loading screen for page transitions and opening